Personal and business computing security has been on everyone’s mind as of late, and for good reason – the Internet is full of very real dangers.

 In this blog post, I’d like to briefly discuss one aspect of Key Metric Software’s ongoing customer security strategy – ensuring the safety of the software products themselves.
 And for most, this means keeping our software products free from malware and adware.

 The second of these (adware) comes down to commitment – we’d never use adware mechanisms as a means of monetizing our software products.
-Nor do we need to because (and this is a shocker) if you build products that work well, people will pay a reasonable price for them.
+Nor do we need to because if you build products that work well, people will pay a reasonable price for them.

 Preventing the proliferation of malware to our customers is a much more serious challenge, and one we take very seriously.
 But first, a point of clarification – we can only control our own software distribution channels.
 As such, you should only download Key Metric Software products from our product websites.